crate/cloud-tutorials/docs/promo.rst

 Use your cluster after the promotion
 ------------------------------------

-Naturally, when your free trial or discounted cluster period ends, you can continue using it.
+Naturally, when your free or discounted cluster period ends, you can continue using it.
 When required, you can simply add your billing information in the Billing tab of the Organization overview of the CrateDB Cloud Console.
 (This tab will appear in the overview when payment is required for any cluster.)
 For more information on using the CrateDB Cloud Console, refer to the `Console overview in the reference documentation`_.